f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/httplb-recommendations-7.png)

-First, from the **Select Type of Origin Server** menu, select **Public DNS Name of Origin Server** to specify the origin server with DNS Name.
+First, make sure **Public DNS Name of Origin Server** is selected to specify the origin server with DNS Name.
 To simplify the guide we provide you with demo server hosted on our cloud.
-Enter the **recommendations.buytime.sr.f5-cloud-demo.com** public IP and click **Apply**.
-If you want to use your own, there is k8s manifest or docker compose filed in the **deployments** folder.
+Enter the **recommendations.buytime.sr.f5-cloud-demo.com** DNS name and click **Apply**.
+If you want to use your own, there is k8s manifest or docker compose file in the **deployments** folder.

 ![alt text](assets/httplb-recommendations-8.png)